ladnir/ProjectTemplate/readme.md

  - projTemp library: this is the main library where the core code should go
  - tests library: this is where all the tests should go
- - frontent: this is an executable.
+ - frontend: this is an executable.
 Unit tests and the main application can be launched from here.

+When using `build.py`, output files are written to `out/build/<platform>`.
+For example, on linux the executable is written to `out/build/linux/frontend/frontend`.

 ## cmake